splunk/public-o11y-docs/infrastructure/use-navigators.rst

 Data in the navigator automatically refreshes to reflect the application of whatever filter and conditions you selected.

-<note>You can apply more than one filter to the dataset for your navigator. </note>
+.. note:: You can apply more than one filter to the dataset for your navigator.
+Filter settings build on each other.

 .. _dashboard-section: